microsoft/ApplicationInsights-dotnet/Readme.md

 You can also open the solution in Visual Studio and run tests directly from Visual Studio Test Explorer.
 However, as the tests has multiple targets, Test Explorer only shows the first target from <TargetFrameworks> in .csproj.
 To debug/run tests from a particular TargetFramework with Visual Studio, only option is to re-arrange the <TargetFrameworks>
-such that the intented target comes first.
+such that the intended target comes first.
 This is a Visual Studio limitation and is likely removed in the future.

 Running and writing tests